-A dashboard of predictive analytics and decision support to drive care quality and person-centred outcomes in aged care

-What it said

 A dashboard of predictive analytics and decision support to drive care quality and person-centred outcomes in aged care: Facilitating communication between General Practitioners and aged care clients and providers

-The Aged Care Evaluation and Research (ACER) team at AIHI is offering a domestic PhD scholarship (3 years) to contribute to an exciting new project in collaboration with project partners Anglicare, Sydney North Health Network (SNHN), Northern Sydney Local Health District, Aged Care Quality and Safety Commission and Australian Healthcare and Hospitals Association.
+The Aged Care Evaluation and Research (ACER) team at AIHI is offering an exciting new PhD project (3 years) in collaboration with project partners Anglicare, Sydney North Health Network (SNHN), Northern Sydney Local Health District, Aged Care Quality and Safety Commission and Australian Healthcare and Hospitals Association.